 Many local water systems add anti-corrosive agents to reduce the risk of lead leaching into drinking water.
 In fact, a federal rule requires water systems to limit corrosion that could cause a spike in lead or copper exposure.
 Yet the Michigan Department of Environmental Quality (MDEQ) failed to ensure that water drawn from the Flint River was properly treated with an anti-corrosive agent.

-It’s noteworthy that a 30-page, class-action lawsuit filed against Michigan Gov. Rick Snyder and MDEQ officials doesn’t even mention the word “fluoride.”
-And why would it?
 Fluoride had nothing at all to do with the Flint water crisis.
 In addition, the water drawn from the local river was not optimally fluoridated—another way in which the public’s health was compromised.

-Anti-fluoride activists claim that fluoridation causes lead to leach from service lines into drinking water, but the doesn’t support this assertion.
+Anti-fluoride activists claim that fluoridation causes lead to leach from service lines into drinking water, but the evidence doesn’t support this assertion.
 When Flint received fluoridated water from Detroit, there were no disturbing lead levels.
 Indeed, as its 2014 water quality report confirms, Detroit’s water complies with federal lead and copper standards.

 A study that many fluoride critics have cited to raise concern about lead was reviewed by Environmental Protection Agency scientists, who called it a poorly designed study.
 These scientists concluded that “no credible evidence exists to show that water fluoridation has any quantifiable effects on the solubility, bioavailability, bioaccumulation, or reactivity of lead(0) or lead(II) compounds.”